Flower Seed Labeling Requirements (Flower Seed Labeling Fact Sheet)

 Label Requirements For Flower Seed

 Each container of flower seed offered for sale for planting purposes must have attached to the container in a visible place a label or tag with the following information.
-(Note: If the seed is distributed in bulk, the information required must accompany delivery, and must be provided to the purchaser at the time of delivery.)

 - The name of the kind and variety.